CandaceClarke/practiceprojects/README.md

 # practiceprojects
-A collection of projects created as part of the learning process
+A collection of small projects (not necessarily complete) created as part of the learning process